eradiate/eradiate/docs/rst/user_guide/package_structure.rst

 ------------------------------

 Kernel [:ref:`eradiate.kernel <sec-reference-kernel>`]
-    This module provides an interface to Eradiate's computational kernel, based on a modified version of the Mitsuba 2 rendering system.
-The ``scenes`` and ``solvers`` packages are, under the hood, high-level interfaces to the kernel components.
+    This module provides low-level interface components to Eradiate's computational kernel (a modified version of the Mitsuba 2 rendering system).
+    Currently, this package simply checks that the kernel is installed and can be imported.
+The ``solvers`` packages are, under the hood, high-level interfaces to the kernel components.

 Data handling and visualisation
 -------------------------------